Erickramirez/CarND-Vehicle-Detection/README.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded (in this case it is 2) that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
 I also added in the `draw_labeled_bboxes` function some validations if two final boxes are very close, it can join them.
 The video result shows the heatmap from a series of frames of video.

-####2.
 In order to optimize the accurancy I added to recorded the positions of positive detections bounding boxes from the previous frame.
-### Here are 2 frames and their corresponding heatmaps:

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+###### Here are 6 images with their frames, heatmaps, labels and the resulting bounding boxes:

+![alt text][image10]
+![alt text][image11]
+![alt text][image12]
+![alt text][image13]
+![alt text][image14]
+![alt text][image15]

 ###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+* For HOG features:Adding one more channel will increase a lot of the feature size, in this case I keep it only for accuracy, however it involves longer processing time.
+* At this point it is nos useful for real time, it is taking a lot of time.